Superconductor Vortex Spectrum Including Fermi Arc States in Time-Reversal Symmetric Weyl Semimetals

-Fig. \ref{fig:Different-kz-results}(top right) shows the vortex spectrum for a finite slab when a vortex, initially along $\hat{\mathbf{z}}$, is tilted separately towards the $x$- and the $y$-axis.
+Fig.~\ref{fig:Main-results-numerics}(a) shows the FAs and WNs in a minimal TWSM with four WNs located at $\pm\boldsymbol{K}^{1}$ and $\pm\boldsymbol{K}^{2}$.
+We chose parameters such that all nodes are at different $k_{z}$ and $|\Delta K_{x}|\ll|\Delta K_{y}|$ where $\Delta\boldsymbol{K}=\boldsymbol{K}^{1}-\boldsymbol{K}^{2}$.
+Fig.~\ref{fig:Main-results-numerics}(b) shows the vortex spectrum for a finite slab when a vortex, initially along $\hat{\mathbf{z}}$, is tilted separately towards the $x$- and the $y$-axis.
 Tilting towards the positive $y$-axis ($a_{x}=0,a_{y}>0$) produces numerous level crossings, which is consistent with $\Phi_{\text{B}}=(\Delta K_{y}a_{y}+\Delta K_{z})L_{z}$ changing by many multiples of $2\pi$ as $a_{y}$ varies.
 In contrast, the spectrum varies weakly when the vortex is tilted towards the $x$-axis, which is consistent with $\Phi_{\text{B}}=\Delta K_{x}a_{x}L_{z}$ varying negligibly with $a_{x}$ since $\Delta K_{x}$ itself is small.
-In Fig. \ref{fig:Different-kz-results}(bottom left), we plot the wavefunctions of a pair of levels with equal and opposite energies in $(k_{x},k_{y},z)$ space.
+In Fig.~\ref{fig:Main-results-numerics}(c), we plot the wavefunctions of a pair of levels with equal and opposite energies in $(k_{x},k_{y},z)$ space.
 The levels, which are related by particle-hole symmetry of the superconductor, are clearly localized around semiclassical orbits related by $\mathcal{T}$.
-This confirms the picture that motivated Eq. \ref{eq:vortexSpectrum}, namely, that the vortex spectrum follows from quantizing semiclassical orbits in mixed real-and-momentum space, and that semiclassical orbits related by $\mathcal{T}$ turn into pairs of particle-hole conjugate quantum eigenstates.
-Finally, \ref{fig:Different-kz-results}(bottom right) shows sharp, periodic peaks in $D(0)$ at $a_{y}$ values where the spectrum is gapless.
-The oscillations are inherited by $C$ at low temperatures but get washed out at temperatures exceeding the minigap.
+This confirms the picture that motivated Eq.~(\ref{eq:vortexSpectrum}), namely, that the vortex spectrum follows from quantizing semiclassical orbits in mixed real-and-momentum space, and that semiclassical orbits related by $\mathcal{T}$ turn into pairs of particle-hole conjugate quantum eigenstates.
+In App. \ref{sec:Lattice-verification}, we use the zero mode locations to extract $\Delta K_{y,z}$ and $\Phi_{\text{S}}$ and find remarkable agreement with expectations.